chuls5/Playwright-template/README.md

 # Playwright (Node.js) Test Framework - Starter Template 🚀

-This repository provides a robust test automation template that utilizes Playwright to guarantee the quality and reliability of web applications.
-It serves as a starting point for users looking to create their own Playwright repository using Node.js and the @alex_neo/azure-reporter for seamless integration with Azure DevOps.
-The framework supports various testing capabilities, including requirement-based validation, regression testing, smoke testing, functional verification, and end-to-end scenarios.
-It is configured to validate application behavior across multiple browsers, device profiles, and user journeys.
+This repository provides a starter template for users who plan to use Playwright Node.js with @alex_neo/playwright-azure-reporter to integrate test results with Azure Devops.
+The Documentation for the @alex_neo reporter can be found here [@alex_neo/playwright-azure-reporter](https://www.npmjs.com/package/@alex_neo/playwright-azure-reporter).
+When it comes to Playwright, running tests isn't the hard part - the difficulty arises when you want to integrate the results of your tests with Azure DevOps or other tracking systems.

 ## Prerequisites 🛠️